paulmach/osm/replication/README.md

 ===============

-Package `replication` handles fetching the Minute, Hour, Day and Changeset replication and the assocated state value from [Planet OSM](http://planet.osm.org).
+Package `replication` handles fetching the Minute, Hour, Day and Changeset replication and the associated state value from [Planet OSM](http://planet.osm.org).

 For example, to fetch the current Minute replication state: